jkpubsrc/python-module-jk-treetaggerwrapper/README.md

 Introduction
 ------------

-This python module provides a wrapper around `treetaggerwrapper` which in turn is a Python based wrapper around the `TreeTagger` PoS-tagger.
+This python module provides a wrapper around treetagger.
+Currently this module makes use of module `treetaggerwrapper` but this depency will be changed in the future.

-This might sound a bit strange in the first place, but actually, there is a simple reason for that approach: The `treetaggerwrapper` is designed as a non-concurrent wrapper.
-In various application this is a limitation you might not be willing to take.
-This module wraps a management class around the `treetaggerwrapper` which will enable concurent and even multithreaded execution.

 Information about this module can be found here: